gfblanco/verification-system/README.md

 # A Practical Application for CV Verification

-This app has been presented in the following paper: “Green and Energy Efficient Blockchain: A Practical Application for CV Verification”, submited to IEEE Access (JCR Q2 TELECOMMUNICATIONS).
+This app has been presented in the following paper: “_Green and Energy Efficient Blockchain: A Practical Application for CV Verification_”, submited to IEEE Access (JCR Q2 TELECOMMUNICATIONS).
 You can find in such paper further information on the experiments and on the proposed Dapp.
 If you use the code of this repository, please cite us as follows:

 ```
 @misc{green1,